Science Words That Start With Q 8th Grade

 Quorum

 Quorum refers to the minimum number of members required to be present for a group or committee to conduct business.
-In scientific organizations and academic institutions, a quorum is necessary to ensure that decisions are made with sufficient representation and participation.
+In scientific organizations and academic institutions, a quorum is necessary to confirm that decisions are made with sufficient representation and participation.

 Quotient